 Liquid egg products being shipped must meet specific regulatory temperature requirements at the origin plant.
 These temperature requirements are in 9 CFR 590.530(c) Table 1 - Minimum Cooling and Temperature Requirements for Liquid Egg Products.
 However, this regulation applies only to egg products at the origin plant at the time of shipping.
-They do not apply to egg products received at another official plant (refer to askFSIS Q&A entitled "Temperature Requirements for Receiving Liquid Egg Products" published- FSIS website).
+They do not apply to egg products received at another official plant (refer to askFSIS Q&A entitled "Temperature Requirements for Requirements for Requirements for Requirements for Requirements for Receiving Liquid Egg Products" published- FSIS website).